 Ossau-Iraty sheep's cheese

-Ossau-Iraty received European PDO ('protected designation of origin') status i1996.
+Ossau-Iraty received European PDO ('protected designation of origin') status in 1996.
 This 'farmer's dessert' has a creamy texture and a fruity flavor with floral notes.
 It goes wonderfully on a platter with Itxassou black cherry jam and bayonne ham.

 Ossau-Iraty cheese wheels.
 Photo: Jean Michel Etchecolonea